Python | Image Registration using OpenCV

-Image registration is a digital image processing technique which helps us align different images of the same scene.
+Image registration is a digital image processing technique that helps us align different images of the same scene.
 For instance, one may click the picture of a book from various angles.
-Below are a few instances that show the diversity of camera angle.
+Below are a few instances that show the diversity of camera angles.

 Now, we may want to “align” a particular image to the same angle as a reference image.
 In the images above, one may consider the first image to be an “ideal” cover photo, while the second and third images do not serve well for book cover photo purposes.
 The image registration algorithm helps us align the second and third pictures to the same plane as the first one.

 How does image registration work?

 Alignment can be looked at as a simple coordinate transform.
 The algorithm works as follows:

 - Match features from the image to be aligned, to the reference image and store the coordinates of the corresponding key points.
 Keypoints are simply the selected few points that are used to compute the transform (generally points that stand out), and descriptors are histograms of the image gradients to characterize the appearance of a keypoint.
 In this post, we use ORB (Oriented FAST and Rotated BRIEF) implementation in the OpenCV library, which provides us with both key points as well as their associated descriptors.

 - Match the key points between the two images.
 In this post, we use BFMatcher, which is a brute force matcher.
 BFMatcher.match() retrieves the best match, while BFMatcher.knnMatch() retrieves top K matches, where K is specified by the user.